 WSOP Nevada: Player review

 WSOP.com is the only legal online poker option for players in Nevada.
 Traffic typically averages around 200 cash game players online, according to PokerScout.

 Generally speaking, No-Limit Hold’em players can easily find 6-max and 9-max tables running around the clock for low stakes ($100 max buy-in and lower), with slightly bigger games frequently available at peak hours.
 Pot-Limit Omaha also runs regularly for similar stakes, but with fewer available tables.

 Limit Hold’em, Omaha Hi/Lo, Stud, and Stud Hi/Lo run semi-regularly at a wide variety of stakes.
 Limit Hold’em occasionally sees genuinely high-stakes games break out.

 Across all games, traffic spikes upwards every summer while the World Series of Poker is in Las Vegas from late May through early July, as many of those visiting players spend some time playing online.

 WSOP.com Nevada first launched on September 17, 2013.
 It was the second online poker room in Nevada.

 Ultimate Poker, which was the first legal online poker site in Nevada, has been dead for quite a while now.
-The only remaining competitor for WSOP.com is Real Gaming, an affiliate of South Point Casino.
-Calling it a competitor is accurate but somewhat flattering, however, as Real Gaming rarely has any active games at all.
+Real Gaming, an affiliate of South Point Casino, also operated in Nevada before failing.

 Value/Promotions favor higher volume players